skycarl/notes/colab.md

 cmd_string, password = "", "" # removing the password from the variable
 ```

-Note that if 2FA is enabled, an access token is needed instead of a password.
+Note that if 2FA is enabled, an access token is needed instead of a password. `repo` permissions appear to work when generating the token.

 Source: https://stackoverflow.com/questions/48350226/methods-for-using-git-with-google-colab